aspose-zip/Aspose.ZIP-Products/zip/net/compress/vssm/_index.md

 {{% blocks/products/pf/agp/content h2="How to Compress VSSM File Using C#" %}}

- In order to compress or decompress VSSM file, we’ll use [Aspose.ZIP for .NET](https://products.aspose.com/zip/net) API which is a feature-rich, powerful and easy to use document compression API for C# platform.
+ In order to compress VSSM file, we’ll use
+ [Aspose.ZIP for .NET](https://products.aspose.com/zip/net)
+ API which is a feature-rich, powerful and easy to use document compression API for C# platform.
 Open [NuGet](https://www.nuget.org/packages/aspose.zip)